 What could you do with this information?

 Well, I’m a good guy, but if I wasn’t, I could easily steal someone’s identity, for starters.
 Not to mention all their money, if I wanted to.
-Something popular these days is utilising hackers for things such as financial theft and bribery.
-Things like denial of service attacks that basically shut down sites until someone pays to get it back.
+Something popular these days, is organized crime that is utilizing hackers for things such as financial theft and bribery.
+Things like denial of service attacks that basically shutdown sites until someone pays to get it back.
 Destructive hacking isn’t uncommon.

 All because Amanda is a nice person?